 - Develop interracial relationships

-- Create something (art, writing, music, etc.) about the topic of race
+- Create something (art, writing, music, etc.) on the topic of race

-- Join a non-profit that fights racism and/or give money to said organization
+- Join a non-profit that fights racism (or make regular donations)

 - Talk with others in your church about reparations (a highly controversial topic, yes, though it is noteworthy that Tisby distinguishes between “civil” and “ecclesiastical” reparations, and that an example of the latter could be for the church to pool resources towards a debt-forgiveness program for black families)